itsyouonline/testing/manual_testing/cobranding/cobranding.md

 1. go to website integrated with itsyouonline
 2. click the link to sign-in using itsyou.online
 3. login using your itsyou.online account and validate that successfully redirect you to the website page with your login information

+##Test Case 5: Sharing of your personal information

+**Purpose: Test sharing of your personal information with another website is working as expected**

+**Steps:**

+1. go to website integrated with itsyouonline
+2. click the link to sign-in using itsyou.online
+3. login using your itsyou.online account and validate that successfully redirect you to the website page with your login information
-4. check that you got the required info from your itsyou.online account
+4. check that you got the required personal information from your itsyou.online account